davidfsmith/deepracer-custom-car/README.md

 ### Installation scripts

-There are separate installation scripts for the original DeepRacer on Ubuntu 20.04/ROS2 Foxy, and the Raspberry Pi4 based car on Ubuntu 22.04/ROS2 Humble.
+There are separate installation scripts for the original DeepRacer on Ubuntu 20.04/ROS2 Foxy, the Raspberry Pi4 based car on Ubuntu 22.04/ROS2 Humble and the Raspberry Pi5 based car on Ubuntu 24.04/ROS2 Humble.
 Basic installation depends on pre-packages apt/deb packages, and does not require any packages to be compiled on the car itself.

 For the original DeepRacer run: